stefansinca/Singer-Official-Website/README.md

 - [x] The header is reused by importing ```<HeaderComponent />```.
 - [x] Using ReactJS, a **react component** is created outside the ```<HomePageComponent />``` and imported as ```<YouTubeEmbed />```.
 - [x] For the pourpose of adding more functionality to the project, after the video section, a **carousel-component** is defined.
 Using **useState Hook** we change the image from the carousel based on **index from the array.**
-- [x] The Carousel Component is followed by a section with some informations about the most recent product of the artist (album), a picture next to the paragraph and a button that redirect the user to the album of the artist from Spotify.
+- [x] **The Carousel Component** is followed by a section with some informations about the most recent product of the artist (album), a picture next to the paragraph and a button that redirect the user to the album of the artist from Spotify.
-- [x] Audio Player Section with some tracks will pe added here in the future. - Under Development
+- [x] **Album Player Section** is build with ```<iframe>``` tag element generated from Spotify Premium app.
+No further implementation was necessary.
 - [x] **Story Section** is a place where the artist tell the story of the album, what meens for the him/her, what's about and so on.
 Hold a button for redirecting to the album on Spotify as well.
-- [x] Email Subscriber Section, right under the Story Section collects subscribers email and storing in a data base from where the admin of the app will send emails with new releases/infos about future events etc. The functionality of this component will be detailed in the #Functionality section.
+- [x] **Email Subscriber Section**, right under the Story Section collects subscribers email and storing in a data base from where the admin of the app will send emails with new releases/infos about future events etc. The functionality of this component will be detailed in the #Functionality section.

 ### BIO
 Being a story-telling page, BIO is build as a single static page with the following functionalities: